HBlockBeach/location-location-location/README.md

 * [Hunter Block-Beach](https://www.linkedin.com/in/hunter-block-beach-96401267/)

 ## Project Overview:
 <p> The aim of this project is to predict whether a person with specific demographics can afford the median home price in a specific US metro area.
-The user's income is predicted based on the demographic information entered in the website form and a linear regression  of the historical Bureau of Labor Statistics data.
+The user's income is predicted based on the demographic information entered in the website form and a linear regression  of the historical Bureau of Labor Statistics (BLS) data.
+The user also selects a US city from the drop-down menu.
 Median home prices were downloaded from Zillow.com.
 Affordability was determined based on the "mortgage rule of thumb" that a buyer should not spend more than 28% of monthly gross income on a mortgage payment.
 <br><br> Tools used include:

 - Python